mikabz1/ROS2_Turtlesim_Catcher/README.md

 - Turtle.msg and TurtleArray.msg to send the list of turtles (name + coordinates) on the /alive_turtles topic\
 - CatchTurtle.srv to send the name of the turtle which was caught.
 The client will be the turtle_controller node and the server will be the turtle_spawner node.

+<ins>Regarding the **parameters**:</ins>\
+You can choose the spawn speed and whether the robot will search for the turtle closest to it or if it will search in the order of their creation.\
+*all this from the launch files.